fredwu/opq/README.md

 OPQ.enqueue(:items, fn -> IO.inspect("world") end)
 ```

-### Specify a custom worker to process items in the queue
+Specify a custom worker to process items in the queue:

 ```elixir
 defmodule CustomWorker do